NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/workspace_management.md

     -b, --load-balancer         Option to choose a LoadBalancer service instead of using NodePort service.
 If not specified, NodePort service will be utilized.
     -a, --register-with-astra   Register new workspace with Astra Control (requires Astra Control).
     -v, --mount-pvc         	Option to attach an additional existing PVC that can be mounted at a spefic path whithin the container.
 Format: -v/--mount-pvc=existing_pvc_name:mount_point.
 If not specified, no additional PVC will be attached.
-    -r, --allocate-resource=    Option to specify custom resource allocations.
-If not specified, no custom resources will be allocated.
+    -r, --allocate-resource=    Option to specify custom resource allocations, ex. 'nvidia.com/mig-1g.5gb=1'.
+If not specified, no custom resource will be allocated.
 ```

 ##### Example Usage